 Sales order management

 Our online customer order management system, Customer Connect, and www.macfarlanepackaging.com is contributing to improvements in productivity as well as meeting the needs of our customers requiring more visibility of their packaging management.
-In Packaging Distribution in 2015, orders transacted online increased to 26% vs. 25% in 2014.
+In the Packaging Distribution business in 2016, the value of sales transacted online has increased from 11.9% to 12.3%.

 Macfarlane group websites